Inf Sys 6840 -- Information Systems Analysis|

 - Understand and apply agile development methods

-- Understand system stakeholders and understand how to address them
+- Understand system stakeholders and understand how to address their many perspectives

 - Utilize observation, questionnaires and interview schedules to discover system requirements